sandyresearch/chipmunk/README.md

 - **6/15/2025:** Our attention kernels \[[1](csrc/attn/csp_attn.cu), [2](csrc/attn/dense_attn.cu), [3](csrc/attn/dense_colsum_attn.cu)\] now support completely unpadded and arbitrarily strided inputs for Q, K, and V. No more padding/`.contiguous()` calls necessary!
 This saves 5-10% of the E2E video generation latency.

-- **6/13/2025:** We add official acceleration support for the Mochi model by GenmoAI, achieving a 1.4x near-lossless speedup.
+- **6/13/2025:** We add official support for Mochi, achieving a 1.4x near-lossless speedup.
 [Check it out here!](examples/mochi)

 - **6/11/2025:** Accepted to ES-FoMo III at ICML 2025.

 - **6/09/2025:** Chipmunk's kernels are ported from CUDA to Triton, and we officially launch multi-architecture support!
-We test all models across A100s, finding that there is a comparable speedup.
+We test all models across Ampere and Hopper architectures, finding a comparable E2E generation speedup.

 - **5/12/2025:** Presented at the YPS workshop at MLSys 2025.